Frequently asked questions

 If an entrant is selected as a finalist, will she compete at the State/Territory or National level?

 The first round is at the State/Territory level.
-Category and overall winners then go on to the National competition.
+State/Territory category winners then go on to the National Awards.

 After the Awards, is there a way that entrants can keep in touch with the other finalists and winners?